stepanataccolade/docsv2/sources/ci_projects.md

 - Once you set a custom timeout, it'll be in effect immediately
 - Click on 'Clear' to revert back to the default setting of 120 minutes

+For more details refer to our blog - [Changing the default time for a Continuous Integration projet](http://blog.shippable.com/changing-the-default-timeout-for-a-continuous-integration-project).

 ### Build status badges
 You can get embeddable build status badges for your project.
 These provide a visual indication of project status.